X rays in Portland, OR

 X-ray technology serves as a critical diagnostic instrument in medicine, employing electromagnetic radiation to produce images of the body’s internal structures.
 Since its discovery in 1895 by Wilhelm Conrad Röntgen, X-rays have revolutionized medical diagnostics, allowing for non-invasive examination of bones, tissues, and organs.
 The technology directs X-rays through the body onto a detector or film; different tissues absorb X-rays to varying degrees, producing images that reveal fractures, infections, foreign objects, and abnormalities like tumors.

-Each X-ray method offers unique insights, aiding in accurate diagnosis and treatment.
+So, how do X-rays work?
+Or more precisely, how does an X-ray machine work?
+Each diagnostic X-ray method offers unique insights, aiding in accurate diagnosis and treatment.
 Types of X-ray procedures include:

 • Radiography: Used for bones, teeth, and lungs, it helps in identifying fractures and lung conditions.